Project: Mist Demo, Player Count, and Early Access Pricing Guide

 The demo matters because it lowers buyer risk.
 A demo can confirm whether Project: Mist's movement, atmosphere, visibility, interface readability, and general tension loop are actually appealing on your hardware.
 It can also help players decide whether the game's identity is strong enough to care about the Gravity Gun, giant creatures, and moving train base before spending money on the Early Access release.

 What the demo should not be stretched into is a fake final review.
-A demo does not prove the later island structure, endgame crafting depth, creature variety, or co-op stability under launch-week server load.
-It also does not prove that the full release-day build will behave exactly the same as the demo branch.
+A demo does not prove the later island structure, endgame crafting depth, creature variety, or co-op stability under post-launch load.
+It also does not prove that the paid Early Access build will behave exactly the same as the demo branch.
 That is why the strongest buyer-facing copy is conservative: use the demo to judge feel, not to promise late-game route quality.

 1-4 Player Co-op Meaning